kbjr/node-cards/contributing.md

 ### A Quick Note

-At a high-level, this project is maintained by one person, and I have a full-time job and other projects.
+This project is maintained by one person, and I have a full-time job and other projects.
 While I generally want to help and continue to provide updates, I am not always going to be quick to respond or react to everything.

 Please manage your expectations accordingly.